haileyhurd/lie-detector/README.md

 # lie-detector
 A probability-based (machine learning) lie detector for a summer program.
 Dataset from Michigan University.
+(Age 14)